The National Press Club has told One News Australia that David Sharaz is finished at the club.

-It's just over a fortnight since GetUp claimed credit for the mechanised banner that dropped behind Pauline Hanson during her first address to the National Press Club, in a media statement that read, in full, "It was us".
+It's been just over a fortnight since GetUp claimed credit for the mechanised banner that dropped behind Pauline Hanson during her first address to the National Press Club, in a media statement that read, in full, "It was us".
 Police are now working out exactly who "us" is.

 David Sharaz said nothing when The Australian came asking